SrihariMadhavan/nap-trap_paper/README.md

 ## Structure of build.toml

 The `build.toml` file contains several different sections.
 Note not all sections are neccessary for the pipeline to run.
-For example, if you do not need to add no data to the DB, you can exclude the data section of the `build.toml`.
+For example, if you do not need to add no data to the DB, you can exclude the data section of the `build.toml`. **(All paths need to be absolute paths except files present within the github repository)**

 ### paths

-`[paths]` supplies paths for the pipeline outputs
+`[paths]` supplies paths for the pipeline outputs (⚠️ All user defined paths must be absolute paths not relative)

 ```
 [paths]
 db_path = 'output/utr5_fish/utr5_fish.db'
-schema_path = 'doc/db_schema.sql'
+schema_path = 'doc/db_schema.sql' # This path should stay the same as the example
 output_path = 'output/utr5_fish/'
 fasta_path = 'libraries/utr5_fish/reporters.fa'
 ```

-`db_path`:  path for SQLite database storing sequencing data and reporter features.
+`db_path`:  path to save the SQLite database storing sequencing data and reporter features

 `output_path`: path for output files, tables and (optionally) plots.

-`schema_path`: path to the SQLite database schema (To be kept same as the schema path in the example `build.toml` file).
+`schema_path`: path to the SQLite database schema (⚠️ To be kept same as the schema path in the example `build.toml` file).

-`fasta_path`: path to fasta containing library reporters and spike ins sequences.
+`fasta_path`: path to fasta containing library reporters and spike ins sequences.  (⚠️ To be kept same as the schema path in the example `build.toml` file).

 `selector_path`: path to the `selector.toml` file with instructions to create selectors for analysis and filtering (refer below)